wow0000/discord_hackweek/README.md

 # What does the console text means ?
 ![](http://i64.tinypic.com/2jc61ll.png)
-This console text is not random garbage but data to proper face recognition and debug in case of a bad image
+This console text is not random garbage but data to proper face detection and debug in case of a bad image

 * The first lines with "Logged: " is the filters that will be randomly choosed in the filters/ folder